ARMmaster17/Captain/README.md

 5. Edit `/etc/captain/defaults.yaml` in the captain directory to match the configuration of your network and Proxmox cluster setup.
 This is also where you provide your public SSH key.
 6. Start Captain by running `captain`, or install the Systemd service with `make install-service`.

-If leave `db.conf` blank and don't set `CAPTAIN_DB`, by default Captain will run with an in-memory database that will be cleared on each restart.
-This is fine for testing, but to run an actual cluster it is recommended to use a Sqlite3 file or PostgreSQL database.

 ## Managing a Captain Cluster
 First a bit of terminology.
 The highest level in Captain is called an *airspace*.
 An airspace is an isolated group of instances.
 For example, one airspace can hold all production instances of an app, and each developer gets their own airspace for testing purposes.